rsgc-ics2o-spring2015/visualizing-tweets/trending_topics_visualizer/debrief.md

 In writing my ISP, I learned (the hard way) about the various types of errors that I can encounter when writing a computer program.

 A **syntax error** is the most basic type of error that I could encounter.
 For example, in Processing, a semi-colon character is required at the end of each statement.
-If I forgot to include the semi-colon (this happened often when I was just starting out).
-I would not be able to run my program, and Processing would report the following error:
+If I forgot to include the semi-colon (this happened often when I was just starting out) then I would not be able to run my program, and Processing would report the following error:

     Syntax error, insert ";" to complete BlockStatements